 For the wandering resident, hope remains.
 At the end of Artisan’s Patio, a passageway off the boulevard, a gem awaits—As the Record Turns.
 Operating for 34 years, this vinyl record store showcases jazz treasures from Coltrane to Dolphy, as well as a diverse range of music styles.
 Window shopping thrives, offering hidden delights along the storefronts, from full-size military figures at The Supply Sergeant to Mars-orange and Mercury-blue wigs on aloof model heads on the same block.

 Arriving at Hollywood and Highland, the illusion of dressing up fades, marking the opposite end of Hollywood Boulevard.
 The indoor/outdoor mall features the Dolby Theater and the grand TCL Chinese Theatre, a draw for visitors from Bronson Canyon, particularly those with strollers.
 Yet, the true marvel is the bamboo art exhibition at Japan House L.A.
 This anomaly is the day’s highlight—a white-walled art gallery showcasing Japanese artists and crafts.
-The refined displays evoke perfection, whether in a men’s tie or a cooking utensil.
+The refined displays evoke perfection, whether in a man’s tie or a cooking utensil.
 Tanabe Chikuunsai IV’s bamboo artwork steals the spotlight, with tubular shapes freezing in action, spiraling and splashing across the gallery, resembling an alien growth.
 It’s both breathtaking and stranger than anything on Hollywood Boulevard.

 Retreating from the bustling boulevard, I ascend Argyle towards Franklin, hunger unfulfilled, remembering the unassuming pizza joints and desolate chain restaurants I passed.
 At the corner of a mini-mall, tucked in the shadow of the 101 overpass, lies “For The Win,” a specialist in “smashburgers.”
-Choosing to forgo the burger, I place an order for a side of fries and a Mexican Coke.
+Choosing to forgo the burger, I place an order for fries and a Mexican Coke.
 Opting for an outdoor table in the parking lot, I divert my attention beyond the commuter traffic, captivated by the golden sunlight on the Hollywood Tower Apartments.
 A server promptly places a plastic tray before me, presenting the fries and Coke, looking perfectly ordinary.
 The noteworthy triumph for For The Win lies not in merely matching, but in surpassing McDonald’s in the fry game —a victory for the dreamers.
 In the future, their story may even become the subject of a cinematic tale.

 Hollywood, sun, and summer all have one thing in common: the backyard swimming pool.
 Iconic, luxurious, and long associated with the good life, the swimming pool has become a symbol of Southern California, even with the hypnotic rhythm of the Pacific Ocean crashing just feet away.